Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 When we have normals that correspond to a specific vertex we set `NORMAL`, but if you have a normalmap that comes from a texture, set the normal using `NORMALMAP`.
-This way Godot will handle the wrapping the texture around the mesh automatically.
+This way Pandemonium will handle the wrapping the texture around the mesh automatically.

 Lastly, in order to ensure that we are reading from the same places on the noise